leBluem/Add-Empty-Parent/README.md

 ***How to install :***
  - goto Blender -> Edit -> preferences -> addons
- - on the top click "Install" browse for the downloaded file and click install
+ - on the top click "Install", then browse for the downloaded zip file and click install
  - you should find it now in the Addon-list as "Object: Add an empty as parent"